-Pulse surveys are growing in popularity, not only because they are shorter and reduce the amount of time it takes employees to give their feedback, but also because they introduce a new dimension to results analysis: time.
+Pulse surveys are popular, not only because they are shorter and reduce the amount of time it takes employees to give their feedback, but also because they introduce a new dimension to results analysis: tracking over time.

-Where an annual engagement survey is a once-a-year snapshot of your employees’ engagement, pulses allow you to track items month-to-month or quarter-to-quarter so you can check in (and react) more regularly, plot trends over time, and start to link improvements back to actions you’ve taken in the organisation.
+Where an annual engagement survey is a once-a-year snapshot of your employees’ engagement, pulses allow you to track items month-to-month or quarter-to-quarter so you can:

-Significantly more.
-Most employees would prefer to provide feedback four times per year, rather than just a year during an annual census engagement survey.
+- Most employees would prefer to provide feedback four times per year

 Why use pulse surveys?

-Pulse surveys can be used to measure anything that matters to employees and the business.
-Some of the most common uses include:
+Pulse surveys can be used to measure anything that matters to employees and the business, including:

 - measuring the effectiveness of action plans, particularly those implemented following a traditional engagement survey

-The short answer is anything!
-Pulse surveys are a feedback method that is not content-specific.
-What you ask should be tailored to your organisation’s priorities, goals, and what you need to track.
+The short answer is: anything!
+Pulse surveys are a non-content-specific feedback method.
+What you ask can be tailored to your organisation’s priorities, goals, and what you need to track.

-In fact, the only content-related mandate for a pulse is to have some consistency, so you’re able to track the same item over a period of time and see how it changes from one month or quarter to the next.
+In fact, the only content-related mandate for a pulse is to have some consistency, so you’re able to track the same item over time and see how it changes from one month or quarter to the next.

-With that said, we do see synergies in the types of content organizations choose to measure with their employee pulse surveys.
+That said, we do see synergies in the types of content organisations choose to measure with their employee pulse surveys.

-- Engagement Pulse (completely replacing the annual engagement survey): a pulse survey that includes a shorter (maybe only 2-3 items) measure of employee engagement, along with measures of the core drivers of engagement (autonomy, career progression, alignment to strategy)
+- Engagement pulse: this replaces the annual engagement survey, and is a shorter (maybe only 2-3 items) measure of employee engagement, along with measures of the core drivers of engagement, such as autonomy, career progression, or alignment to strategy

-- Action Planning Follow-Up Pulse (run in conjunction with the annual Engagement survey): A pulse to monitor the action plans set after your annual engagement survey with structured, regular feedback to help you measure progress and make changes to your plans, should you need to.
+- Action planning follow-up pulse: run in conjunction with the annual engagement survey, this monitors the action plans set after that survey, with structured, regular feedback to help you measure progress and make changes to your plans, should you need to.

-In addition to the above, some organisations choose to track whether their company values are truly being “lived” in the organisation (sometimes forming part of a broader culture initiative), or check in on employee sentiment more regularly through an organizational change program.
+- Company values pulse: some organizations choose to track whether their company values are truly being “lived” in the organisation (sometimes forming part of a broader company culture initiative)

-Once a need for pulse surveys has been identified, they can be a valuable tool to bring the voice of employees into business decisions more regularly which will enhance the overall employee experience.
+Once you’ve identified your need for pulse surveys, they can be a valuable tool to bring the voice of employees into business decisions more regularly, which will enhance the overall employee experience.

-When it comes to running a pulse survey there are no “must-measure” questions or ‘items,’ as a pulse survey should be a strategic addition to your overall employee listening strategy.
+There are no set questions as a pulse survey should be a strategic addition to your overall employee listening strategy.

-Any pulse survey program will represent an investment of time from your employees and your resources, so you should focus on measuring only things that are relevant, and important to your organisation.
+Any pulse survey program requires an investment of time from your employees and your resources, so you should focus on only asking about things that are relevant, and important to your organisation.

-Start with the organization’s strategic priorities, then consider the HR department’s goals.
+Start with the organisation’s strategic priorities, then consider the HR department’s goals.
 One of the biggest mistakes organizations make is failing to include either outcomes or drivers in the survey.

-When thinking about the structure of your survey, we recommend using the 70:20:10 rule of thumb:
+When structuring your survey, we recommend using the 70:20:10 rule of thumb: